Takashiidobe/notes/src/books/clean-ruby.md

 Use Fewer Parameters

-This function isn\'t alterable: we can make this better.
+This function isn't alterable: we can make this better.

 ```rb
 def greeting